UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 Table: Mage Spells per Day by Level

 ## Thief
-**Weapons** Simple and missile
+**Weapons** Simple, slings, and bows
 **Armor** Light armor
 **Shields?** No
 **Name Level** When they reach 9th level, they become a Master Thief, and can set up a hideout to attract fellow criminals.
 **Backstab** Thieves have advantage on attacks against, and deal double damage to, surprised opponents.
-**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skulduggery:
+**Thievery** Thieves may use their thievery skill to perform the following feats of stealth and skulduggery, by the indicated number or higher with a d6:
 - Hear noises through doors or across rooms (2+)
 - Move silently or hide in shadows (3+)
 - Pick locks or disable traps (4+)
 - Pick pockets (5+)

-To succeed, they must roll the indicated number or higher with a d6.
-However, thieves take a -1 penalty to these attempts when wearing mail armor.

 | Level | XP      | HP | To-Hit | Fortitude | Reflex | Warding |
 |-------|---------|----|--------|-----------|--------|---------|